Rules and Report, etc. (Corporate Governance)

 As of July 1, 2021, the document was amended.

-The policy, which MHFG set out concerning the determination of compensation for each individual director, executive officer and specialist officer ("Directors, etc.") of MHFG as well as MHBK, MHTB and MHSC ("Core Subsidiaries").
+The policy, which MHFG set out concerning the determination of compensation for each individual director and executive officer ("Officers") of MHFG as well as MHBK, MHTB and MHSC ("Core Subsidiaries").

 Outline of Compensation System and Compensation Determination Process.

 The report, submitted to the Tokyo Stock Exchange, sets out the status of corporate governance system.